OpenAstronomy/openastronomy.github.io/_projects/2019/sunpy/mag_field.md

 Currently, the `solarbextrapolation` package uses a Map3D class that is limited to Cartesian coordinates and has no support for coordinate transformations.
 This new Map3D class will have support for 3D coordinates through the use of the [SunPy coordinates module](http://docs.sunpy.org/en/stable/guide/units-coordinates.html#physical-coordinates-in-sunpy)
 It is expected that this new object will serve as a prototype for a first-class data type in the core SunPy package.

+More information may be added to the [wiki page](https://github.com/sunpy/sunpy/wiki/SOCIS-2019-Ideas-Information#expand-the-scope-of-solarbextrapolation).
+Though this idea is for SOCIS, [same GSOC rules apply](https://github.com/sunpy/sunpy/wiki/SOCIS-2019).

 #### Milestones

 ##### Coding starts